techidaily/site-youtube-lab/source/_posts/n-2024-elevate-entertainment-a-thousand-gaming-channels.md

 Ability to save a brainstorming list on site

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/j5gTm5KxtQ0?si=onF1rBS2nEM5nLGg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 4: Create Gaming Videos with Excellent [Video Editor](https://tools.techidaily.com/wondershare/filmora/download/)

 The task of editing your gaming videos and uploading them over YouTube is an interesting task to attract more viewers and comments.
 But we understand that choosing the right video editor could be a very difficult task to think of.
 You need to have a clear idea of what you are looking for in a video editor and what is your need.
 There are various video editors are available online but to be a little extra you need to pick the right one.